Google Tag Gateway: The First-Party Upgrade You Should Understand

 Google Tag Gateway lets your site serve the Google tag (gtag.js or gtm.js) from your own domain instead of Google’s servers.

-Technically, it’s a first-party proxy layer hosted on your CDN.
-Instead of your tracking script loading from googletagmanager.com, it loads from something like yourdomain.com/gateway/gtm.js.
+Technically, it is a first-party delivery layer hosted on your CDN.
+Instead of your tracking script loading from googletagmanager.com, it loads from a first-party path on your own domain.

-That one change makes a meaningful difference in how browsers treat your analytics and ad tags.
-Requests to your own domain look first-party — because they are — so they pass through most of the filters that would otherwise block them.
+That one change can make a meaningful difference in how some browsers and filters treat your analytics and ad tags.
+Requests to your own domain look first-party because they are first-party delivery, even though the destination platform is still Google.

 No page code changes.
 No retagging.
-No new tools to learn.
+No new dashboard to reconcile.

 Why Does First-Party Delivery Matter for Ad Performance?